LED bulbs use 75% less energy than incandescent bulbs — DOE

 Passive Solar is older, cheaper, and often more effective.
 It is the art of designing the building itself—its windows, walls, and floors—to collect, store, and distribute solar energy in the form of heat in the winter and reject solar heat in the summer.

 [!NOTE] Field Note from Marcus Vance: "The biggest mistake I see in modern 'green' homes is ignoring orientation.
 I audited a LEED Platinum home that had massive west-facing windows.
-The AC bill was astronomical because they were essentially living in a greenhouse.
+The AC bill was high because they were essentially living in a greenhouse.
 Orientation is free if you plan it before you pour the foundation."

 5 Principles of Passive Solar Design